Vanuatu nationality law: Loss of nationality

-Ni-Vanuatu nationals may renounce their nationality provided they have legal majority and capacity and have obtained other nationality, though in times of war, the renunciation may not be allowed.
+Vanuatu nationals may renounce their nationality provided they have legal majority and capacity and have obtained other nationality, though in times of war, the renunciation may not be allowed.
 Denaturalisation may occur if a person obtained nationality through fraud, false representation, or concealment; served in a foreign military or government; committed crimes for which the sentence is five or more years; or obtained dual nationality without registering the status.

 Dual nationality

 Since 2013, dual nationality has been allowed in Vanuatu, but only to those who register their status with the Citizenship Commission.

+Commonwealth citizenship

+Vanuatuans are also Commonwealth citizens by default.

 History

 Spanish period (1606–1887)

 In 1606, Portuguese navigator Pedro Fernandes de Queirós sighted some of the islands in an archipelago he named La Austrialia del Espiritu Santo after Austria and in honor of the Hapsburg monarch, including Espiritu Santo, Gaua, Maewo, Merelava, Merig, Ureparapara, Vanua Lava.
 He claimed the land for Spain and established a colony on Espiritu Santo on the bay he named Bahía de San Felipe y Santiago, but abandoned the settlement after one month.
 Europeans did not encounter the islands again until the late eighteenth century.
 In 1768, French explorer Louis Antoine de Bougainville sighted Aoba, Espiritu Santo, Maewo, Malakula, and Pentecost Island, among other islands in the group, which he called the Great Cyclades.
 In 1774, the British navigator and explorer, James Cook made extensive investigations of the area, identifying islands in the north, south, and center of the chain he named New Hebrides.
 Vasily Golovnin, a Russian admiral also explored the area in 1809.

 From 1828, after the discovery of sandalwood on Erromango at Dillon's Bay, European contact became more frequent.
 Missionaries began establishing churches from 1839, in the hopes of tempering the unscrupulous behavior of traders and blackbirders.
 In 1845, French missionaries established missions in nearby New Caledonia leading to colonisation there in 1853.
 Alarmed by the growing French presence, Australia began pressuring Britain to extend sovereignty to the New Hebrides, but Britain was reluctant.
 Discovery of gold in the region and a cotton boom, fueled settlement by British and French subjects, who made private arrangements with the traditional communities to settle in the 1860s.
 In 1878, Britain and France agreed that the Hebrides should remain neutral territory and independent.
 With a drop in cotton prices in the 1880s, many settlers began selling their properties to the Compagnie Caledonienne des Nouvelles Hebrides (Caledonian Company of the New Hebrides), founded by John Higginson in 1882.
 Higginson was an Anglo-Irishman who had been granted French nationality for establishing nickel mining in New Caledonia and was interested in forcing the French to annex the area to increase trade.
 His vigorous efforts to colonise, as well as German expansionism in the Pacific Islands, led to British intervention to halt French annexation in 1882 and 1884, before finally reaching an Anglo-French agreement in 1887 for establishing a joint naval commission to administrate affairs in the Hebrides.